Those eyes. Those fucking eyes. I can’t stop looking at them. I’m glad we can’t talk right now. I have no idea what I would say.

 “A couple of months later, we told our families about our relationship.
 I was terrified, but everyone was relieved that we had finally told them.
 Apparently, we weren’t very good at hiding our feelings for each other.”

-“It was the third day – the worst day of my entire life.
+“It was the third day—the worst day of my entire life.
 We were skiing down the most challenging slope on the mountain.
 I was skiing in front.
 Erik was behind me.
 I was halfway down when I realized Erik wasn’t behind me.
-I stopped.
-I tried calling him.
+I stopped and called out his name.
 There was no answer.
 I decided to wait for him.

 “Only he never came.
 About twenty minutes later, I heard the helicopter getting closer.
 After another twenty minutes, I saw the copter flying back down the mountain.
 All I could do was get down to the bottom of the slope as quickly as I could.”